QResearch health record database

 - Estimate survival among those with an existing cancer, taking into account information about their tumour (type, stage, grade) as well as information on risk factors and treatments5.

-QResearch is supported by a CRUK Oxford Centre infrastructure award, the Oxford-Wellcome Institutional Strategic Support Fund (ISSF), and the John Fell Fund, with projects in the early detection of liver cancer (within DeLIVER), pancreatic cancer, colon cancer and multiple myeloma underway in Oxford.
+QResearch is supported by a CRUK Oxford Centre infrastructure award, the Oxford-Wellcome Institutional Strategic Support Fund (ISSF), and the John Fell Fund, with projects in the early detection of liver cancer (within DeLIVER), lung cancer (within DART), pancreatic cancer, colon cancer and multiple myeloma underway in Oxford.
 Please see the QResearch website or contact Julia Hippisley–Cox for more information.
 Julia is Professor of Clinical Epidemiology and General Practice based in the Nuffield Department of Primary Care Health Sciences and founder of ClinRisk Ltd (which produces open and closed source software to ensure the reliable implementation of clinical risk algorithms in clinical computer systems).

 1. Arnold M, Rutherford MJ, Bardot A et al. (2019).
 Progress in cancer survival, mortality, and incidence in seven high-income countries 1995–2014 (ICBP SURVMARK-2): a population-based study.
 Lancet Oncology 20(11),1493-1505